vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

   ![List of created segments](img/tkg-airgap-nsxt/T1-gateway-07.png)

 Additionally, you can create the required inventory groups and firewall rules.
-For more information, see [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+For more information, see the [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

 ## <a id="deploynsxalb"> </a>   Deploy and Configure NSX Advanced Load Balancer
 NSX Advanced Load Balancer (ALB) is an enterprise-grade integrated load balancer that provides L4- L7 load balancer support.
-It is recommended for vSphere deployments without NSX-T or when there are unique scaling requirements.

 NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere Environment backed by NSX-T. This mode grants NSX Advanced Load Balancer controllers full write access to the vCenter or NSX which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.